yoki123/hodoku/README.md

 Version 2.2.6 (2019-11-22)
 --------------------------

+Features:

   - The cell selector now wraps around the board instead of getting stuck at the edge.

+Bug Fixes:

   - The Active Cell panel color selection has been made more responsive.

   - Disabled candidate highlight on LCtrl down because it was currently doing too many things.
 Until I find a better way to edit candidates and append cells selection, this feature will only be toggleable via the Options -> Show Candidate Highlight.

+  - Right click menu does not clear the selection anymore, unless right clicking outside of the selection.

 Version 2.2.5 (2019-11-17)